Projection-based Prediction-Correction Method for Distributed Consensus Optimization: The Projection-based Prediction-Correction Method

 \subsection{Theoretical analysis}

-Consider $u^* = (x^*, \lambda^*) \in \Omega^*$ as an arbitrary solution to \textbf{VI$(\Omega, F)$}.
-Throughout this section, we define $u^k = (x^k, \lambda^k) \in \Omega$ as a given vector, $\Tilde{u}^k = (\Tilde{x}^k, \Tilde{\lambda}^k) \in \Omega$ as the predictor generated by the prediction step, and $u_\alpha^{k+1} = (x_\alpha^{k+1}, \lambda_\alpha^{k+1}) \in \Omega$ as the corrector obtained from the correction step.
+Consider $u^* = (x^*,\ \lambda^*) \in \Omega^*$ as an arbitrary solution to VI$(\Omega, F)$.
+Throughout this section, we define $u^k = (x^k,\ \lambda^k) \in \Omega$ as a given vector, $\tilde{u}^k = (\tilde{x}^k,\ \tilde{\lambda}^k) \in \Omega$ as the predictor generated by the prediction step, and $u_\alpha^{k+1} = (x_\alpha^{k+1}, \lambda_\alpha^{k+1}) \in \Omega$ as the corrector obtained from the correction step.
 Let

 which quantifies the progress achieved during the $k$-th iteration.
 Observing that the progress $\Theta_k(\alpha)$ is dependent on the step length $\alpha$ in the correction step, it is reasonable to contemplate the maximization of this function through the selection of an optimal parameter $\alpha$.
 However, it is crucial to acknowledge that the solution $u^*$ remains unknown, rendering direct maximization of $\Theta_k(\alpha)$ infeasible.
 Consequently, the primary objective of this section is to present a lower bound for $\Theta_k(\alpha)$ that does not depend on the unknown solution $u^*$.
-To this end, the subsequent lemmas are dedicated. \begin{lem} Given $u^k = (x^k, \lambda^k) \in \Omega$, let $\Tilde{u}^k$ be the predictor obtained using \eqref{ppcm_pre}.
-For any $u \in \Omega$, it follows that
+To this end, the subsequent lemmas are dedicated.